 (an alternative is to steam it : begin by cutting the eggplant into cubes (10-15 ml) and steaming them for about 5 minutes until tender The mistake with eggplant is to under cook it and this solves that.
 Also eggplant can absorb a lot of oil and steaming first also fixes this.)

 Heat the ghee and add mustard seeds and quickly put a lid on the saucepan.
 When they finish ‘popping’, add the cumin seeds and lower the heat and gently fry to darken them a few shades.
 Add the chilli flakes (or crushed black pepper for a more mild dish).
-If using curry leaves or leek add now and gently fry a little.
+If using leek ,add now and gently fry a little.

 Then add the zucchini and toss to cover with spiced ghee.
-When a little cooked add the prepared eggplant pulp and stir through.
+When a little cooked add the prepared roasted eggplant pulp and stir through.

 First add the chopped tomato and soften a little.
 Then add spices and salt and stir thru.
 Cover and cook slowly until zucchini is just tender, adding water only if necessary.